 Tasks Include: Attending and reporting on nuclear related events and meetings, attending Congressional hearings and similar events; drafting research memos and fact sheets for senior staff; working on grant-funded, long-term Institute projects and reports; assisting with Institute workshops and conferences; and helping with the management of the Institute’s website and distribution of publications.
 Opportunities to co-author publications are available to talented researchers and writers.
 We typically have our interns work on one long research article or a few short articles that involve looking at a historical or current nonproliferation issue.
 Some of these papers are released on our website and mailing list.

 Hours and Pay: Near full-time preferred (usual intern hours are 9 AM-3 PM).
 Eight weeks’ commitment is ideal.
 The internship is unpaid.

-If unable to email (preferred method), you may also fax these materials to 202-547-3634 or mail them to:
+If unable to email (preferred method), you may also mail these materials to:

 Washington D.C.
-20002
+20001

-*ISIS is an equal opportunity employer.*
+*The Institute for Science and International Security is an equal opportunity employer.*